Mandatory Mediation, Family Law Mediation, and the Benefits of Mediation

 Regardless of your choice, documents pertaining to your case are not confidential.
 They can be raised in court should the need arise.
-The exception to this is any settlement offers that were introduced during the couple’s mediation sessions.

 If you are looking for legal mediation services for family dispute resolution, contact the Kelly D. Jordan Family Law Firm.
 Get started by completing our online referral form to help us gather information about your needs.
 The Family Law page on our website has a variety of tools and resources to help you get started.